 A: Surgeon Dr. Thomas Biggs of Houston, one of my professors during residency, popularized an operation invented by Dr. Graff of Brazil that involves moving some of the bottom pole tissue up behind the nipple and securing it there with a strap of the pectoral muscle.
 This results in a short vertical scar and no transverse scar results.
 In our experience, this is the best breast lift operation for people who don’t need an implant and who have a bulky lower breast that remits itself to being repositioned upward.
 Also, this operation lasts much longer than some other types of breast lifts.

 After your procedure, you can expect to experience some swelling and bruising.
 You will wear a surgical bra or an elastic bandage for the first couple of days and may experience some discomfort.
 After your surgical bra or elastic bandage is removed, you will wear a soft bra to support your breasts for three to four weeks.

 After approximately six weeks, the swelling will subside, and your side effects will gradually disappear.
 However, for some patients, side effects have lingered for a longer amount of time, such as loss of feeling.
 Post-surgery care will be personalized for you, and any questions or concerns you have will be addressed.

 The cost of a breast lift varies, depending on the extent of cosmetic treatment necessary to achieve the best results.
 For your convenience, we accept cash, check, Visa®, MasterCard®, American Express® and Discover®.
 Financing options via Prosper® Healthcare Lending are available for this procedure.

-If you live in Plano, Frisco or anywhere in Dallas, TX, and would be interested in learning more about a breast lift, consider A New Reflection Cosmetic Surgery Center.
+If you live in Plano, Frisco or anywhere in Dallas, TX, and would be interested in learning more about a breast lift, consider Charles A. Wallace, MD.
 Contact board-certified plastic surgeon Dr. Wallace today for a complimentary consultation!